basilio/responsiveCarousel/README.md

 * Items adapts responsively
 * Accept any type of content
 * Single or multiple visible elements
-* Multiples galleries in one page
+* Multiple galleries in one page
 * AutoRotate option
 * Swipe and keyboard navigation by default
 * Allows linked galleries